-Here you will find work by twelve amazingly gifted student artists from Montserrat College of Art, paired with bespoke poems by the winner of our Ekphrastic Gallery contest.
-This gallery was created thanks to the amazing work of Montserrat Faculty Members Colleen Michaels and Dawn Paul.
-You can also buy broadsides of the winning pieces, designed by talented Montserrat student Leslie Dami.
+Here you will find work by twelve amazingly gifted student artists from Montserrat College of Art, paired with bespoke poems by the winners of our Ekphrastic Gallery contest.
+This gallery was created for the 2021 Massachusetts Poetry Festival, thanks to the amazing work of Montserrat Faculty Members Colleen Michaels and Dawn Paul, along with graphic designer Leslie Dami.

 From our guest judge: